yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/log_correlation.md

 [Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.

-### Flask
+## Flask

-To enable log correlation for an application developed by **Flask** framework, follow the below steps:
+To enable log correlation for an application developed by the **Flask** framework, follow the below steps:

-1. Add the import statement in `app.py` file.
+1. Add the import statement in the `app.py` file.

    ```
    import logging